Databricks Generative AI Engineer Associate Practice Test & Mock Exam

 • AWS AIF-C01 for current AI service-selection, GenAI, and responsible-AI decision practice

-• AWS MLA-C01 for model-evaluation, deployment, and monitoring reasoning in a live route
+• AWS MLA-C01 for model-evaluation, deployment, and monitoring reasoning in a live practice page

 • Databricks Data Engineer Associate for current Databricks platform, vector-data, and pipeline-workflow judgment